Start Printed Page 81085

-This proposed rule has been reviewed under Executive Order 12988, Civil Justice Reform.
-If this proposed rule is adopted: (1) State and local laws and regulations will not be preempted; (2) no retroactive effect will be given to this rule; and (3) administrative proceedings will not be required before parties may file suit in court challenging this rule.
+This rule has been reviewed under Executive Order 12988, Civil Justice Reform.
+This rule: (1) Does not preempt State and local laws and regulations; (2) has no retroactive effect; and (3) does not require administrative proceedings before parties may file suit in court challenging this rule.

 Paperwork Reduction Act

-This proposed rule contains no reporting, recordkeeping, or third party disclosure requirements under the Paperwork Reduction Act of 1995 (44 U.S.C.
+This rule contains no reporting, recordkeeping, or third-party disclosure requirements under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.).

 Start List of Subjects

 Accordingly, we are amending 7 CFR part 301 as follows: